OpenNews/opennews-website/what/community/scholarships/index.md

 ## FAQ

 **What types of events are covered for travel?**<br>
 If there's an event that you think would help increase your participation in the journalism code community, you should tell us about it and apply for the scholarship.
+For the third application, some of the events people applied for support to attend included:

 ### July